vanphan24/boundary-terraform-host-discovery/README.md

 # boundary-terraform-target-discovery-aws
-This repo will use Terraform to auto-discover RDS database instances and AWS Kubernetes Service (AKS) clusters in AWS and automatically add them to Boundary's host catalog
+This repo will use Terraform to auto-discover RDS database instances and Elastic Kubernetes Service (EKS) clusters in AWS and automatically add them to Boundary's host catalog

 # Pre-reqs